Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 - - [ Actually How ] - -
-It first checks if there's any restrictions for this round For example, if a participant can't get another's songs because they'd guess each other too easily Or something like a forced pair
+It first checks if there's any restrictions for this round For example, if a participant can't get another's songs because they'd guess each other too easily Or something like a forced pair or a forced circle

 After that it makes a list with everyone's names and shuffles it (with the restrictions in mind) And that's basically the order for the round